peterfink89/SortingVisualizer/README.md

-# A Basic Sorting Algorithm Visualizer
+# A Sorting Algorithm Visualizer

 An application I built in order to learn these algorithms more in depth, and also to strengthen my Javascript, HTML, and CSS!
 Enjoy watching the sorting in action: https://peterfink89.github.io/SortingVisualizer/